salesforce/bazel-eclipse/docs/common/projectviews.md

 * This strategy is closest to how Bazel builds the code.
 * It allows fine grained visibility control of imports and exports.
 * It supports split Java packages, i.e. Java packages with individual `.java` files grouped into separate targets.
-* Bazel is the source of truth, any IDE configuration is ignored.
+* Bazel is the source of truth, any IDE configuration/convenience is ignored.

 ##### Con